 - Creative Learning exchange: A great site for resources.
 Although billed as primarily for K-12 educators this site has some great material to expose you to systems thinking and is a good resource for preconstructed "Stella" models that apply to geoscience.

 - Ford, Andrew.
 2009.
 Modeling the Environment: An Introduction to System Dynamics Modeling of Environmental Systems , Island Press, Washington D.C.

 - Kim, Daniel.
 1995.
 "Systems Thinking Tools: A User's Reference Guide" Part of the Toolbox Reprint Series.
 Pegasus Communications Inc.

-- MIT System Dynamics in Education Project (SDEP) (more info)
+- MIT System Dynamics in Education Project (SDEP) ( This site may be offline. )